felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Benoît Dicaire for introducing me to VanityURL, the Hugo bookshelf, and the Cornell note taking system.
 I don't know where you find all this stuff, but please keep it coming!

+Thanks to my friends and colleagues for all their book recommendations.
+I am lucky to be surrounded by so many curious and brilliant people.
+Never stop sharing your knowledge with others!

 Thanks to Gene Kim for writing the books that gave me my *Aha!* moment.